SichangHe/CS304_group_project/project2_report.md

 Furthermore, we normalize the filter banks matrix to ensure that the sum of each row is equal to 1.
 This normalization is performed to preserve the overall energy of the signal during the transformation.

 The provided image displays an example of a Mel banks matrix with 40 filters.
 Each row represents a mel filter, and the columns represent the spectral bins in the power spectrum.
+We also tried 30 and 25 filter banks.

 ## Mel cepstrum calculation